-Here’s why job hopping is advantageous for your career — and how you can use it to impress future employers:
+Here’s why job-hopping is advantageous for your career — and how you can use it to impress future employers:

 Look back on every job you’ve had.
-From the waitress job you had in high school to your current position, you probably learned at least a few things along the way, right?
+From the waitress job in high school to your current position, you probably learned at least a few things along the way, right?
 Imagine gaining new knowledge in your field at a few different companies — all of the skills you learned about different work tactics and other insights will make you a more well-rounded employee wherever you go.

 Use your breadth of knowledge in an interview to talk about how you go above and beyond your role, regardless of the type of job or the demands and challenges it presents.

-Let’s face it: we work to support ourselves.
-While money isn’t everything, it is definitely important, and you can use job hopping to either receive a bump in pay from the get-go, or to negotiate your monetary terms in an interview.
+Let’s face it: We work to support ourselves.
+While money isn’t everything, it is definitely important, and you can use job-hopping to either receive a bump in pay from the get-go or to negotiate your monetary terms in an interview.

 Knowing when to negotiate the salary you think you deserve — and when to walk away — is crucial for both you and the employer.
 It shows your potential new boss you’re serious about the position, yet doesn’t leave you feeling like you were cheated and on the hunt for yet another job.

 Sometimes, it’s all about who you know.
-Use your connections to your advantage — referrals can help tremendously when looking for a new job and can lead to opportunities you didn’t even know were available.
+Use your connections to your advantage.
+Referrals can help tremendously when looking for a new job and can lead to opportunities you didn’t even know were available.

-A different commute to work, a new office view or a new favorite lunch spot are all unique ways to keep you motivated at work everyday.
+A different commute to work, a new office view, or a new favorite lunch spot are all unique ways to keep you motivated at work every day.